Gordon999/PiUSBCamera/README.md

 Script to allow control of a USB Camera on a Pi, using v4l2-ctl, to allow parameters to be set and still pictures or videos to be taken.

-Shows a reduced preview but saves stills / video at a user set resolutions.
+Shows a reduced preview but saves stills / video at user set resolutions.

 Click mouse on the left of a button to decrease, right to increase